verekia/js-stack-from-scratch/13-flow/README.md

 # 13 - Flow

 [Flow](https://flowtype.org/) is a static type checker.
-It will analyze your code for inconsistent types and you can add explicit type declarations in your code via annotations.
+It detects inconsistent types in your code and you can add explicit type declarations in it via annotations.

-In order for Babel to undestand and remove Flow annotations during the transpilation process, install the Flow preset for Babel by running `npm install --save-dev babel-preset-flow`.
+- In order for Babel to undestand and remove Flow annotations during the transpilation process, install the Flow preset for Babel by running `npm install --save-dev babel-preset-flow`.
 Then, add `"flow"` under `babel.presets` in your `package.json`.

 - Create an empty `.flowconfig` file at the root of your project